changmw/chang-cantontese-input/videotex-emulator/readme.txt

 This project won a little award from Hong Kong Computer Society, and was interviewed by Hong Kong Air Cargo Terminals Limited (HACTL) in Kai Tak, Kowloon City.

+Back then, there was no HTML standard and Internet was still not yet opened to business use.